influxdata/docs.influxdata.com-ARCHIVE/content/enterprise/v1.2/administration/configuration.md

 ###  shard-writer-timeout = "5s"

+> In version 1.2.2+, `shard-writer-timeout` is no longer a configuration option.
+InfluxDB automatically sets `shard-writer-timeout` using the value defined by the [`write-timeout` setting](#write-timeout-10s).
+It is safe to remove this configuration for InfluxEnterprise versions 1.2.2+.

 The time in which a remote write to a single data node must complete after which the system returns a timeout error.